csiro-auscalval/PyGamma/README.md

 ## GAMMA-INSAR

-A tool to process Sentinel-1 SLC to Analysis Ready Data (ARD) to interferograms using GAMMA SOFTWARE.
+A tool to process Sentinel-1 SLC to Analysis Ready Data (ARD) using GAMMA SOFTWARE.
+The ARD products are georeferenced backscatter and interferograms.

 ## Installation